olizzh0105/review-data-source-analysis/assessment.md

 #### Suitability for a Recurring Workflow

-For applications owned or managed by an organization, Apple App Store review data appears highly suitable for a recurring workflow.
+For applications owned or managed by an organization, Apple App Store review data appears highly suitable for a recurring workflow because the official App Store Connect API provides structured review access.

-Its structured review attributes can support automated collection, cleaning, storage, and sentiment analysis.
+For general public applications, the initial practical results were also encouraging.
+The representative page was retrieved relatively consistently, and eight candidate individual review blocks were successfully identified using a lightweight `requests` and `BeautifulSoup` approach.

-For general public applications, initial testing showed relatively consistent page accessibility, but individual review blocks were not successfully extracted using the lightweight HTML approach tested in this assessment.
+This indicates that Apple App Store is a viable candidate for a lightweight public-web ingestion prototype.

-This suggests that Apple App Store remains a feasible candidate, but additional technical work may be required before it can support a simple recurring public-web collection workflow.
+However, the current evidence is limited to one application and a small number of tests.
+Broader validation across multiple applications, repeated requests, and larger review volumes would still be required before considering the workflow production-ready.

-**Assessment: Medium**
+**Assessment: Medium to High**

 ---